myrahmoun/deliberation/README.md

 ## What's here

 **`anticlustering/`** — forms groups of 8 from ~10k participants by maximizing viewpoint diversity.
-Uses a pairwise exchange algorithm with a quadratic quality function `a·D² + b·D + c` over embedding-space dispersion.
+Uses a pairwise exchange algorithm (stochastic hill-climbing) with a quadratic quality function `a·D² + b·D + c` over embedding-space dispersion.

 **`embeddings-for-preferences/`** — Carter's embedding pipeline (fine-tuned BGE-large with LoRA).
 Submodule; used by `embed.py` to produce participant embeddings.